spring-projects/spring-amqp/README.md

 # License

-Spring AMQP is released under the terms of the Apache Software License Version 2.0 (see license.txt).
+Spring AMQP is released under the terms of the Apache Software License Version 2.0 (see LICENSE.txt).